-Not change in fund halanges, total governmental funds c 625 905 Net change in fund balances - total governmental funds \$ 625,805 Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 366,673 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlay 565,581 Depreciation expense (508,774) Net effect of reporting capital assets 56,807 In the Statement of Activities, only the gain on the sale of capital assets is reported, whereas in the governmental funds the entire proceeds of the sale are reported as financial resources.
-As a result, the change in net assets differs from the change in fund balance by the cost of the capital assets sold - onango milana salamos sy mo coot or mo capital accordisciplina Revenues in the Statement of Activities that do not provide current financial resources are unavailable in the Statement of Revenues, Expenditures and Changes in Fund Balances.
-Therefore, the recognition of revenue for various types of accounts receivable (i.e., real estate and personal property, motor vehicle excise, etc.) differ between the two statements.
-This amount represents the net change in unavailable revenue (16,519) The issuance of long-term debt (e.g., bonds and leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the financial resources of governmental funds.
-Neither transaction, however, has any effect on net assets.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-Debt service principal payments 620,000 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-Net change in compensated absences accrual 13,622 Net change in other postemployment benefits (169,230) Net change in accrued interest on long-term debt 9,875 Net change in deferred outflow/(inflow) of resources related to pensions 258,003 Net change in pension liability (300,242) Net effect of recording long-term liabilities (187,972) Change in net position of governmental activities \$ 1,098,121
+Capital outlay.
+262,595 5 Depreciation expense Net effect of reporting capital assets (821,395) Revenues in the Statement of Activities that do not provide current financial resources are unavailable in the Statement of Revenues, Expenditures and Changes in Fund Balances.
+Therefore, the recognition of revenue for various types of accounts receivable differ between the two statements.
+This amount represents the net change in unavailable revenue (16,161) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the financial resources of governmental funds.
+Neither transaction has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are unavailable and amortized in the Statement of Activities.
+Debt service principal payments 585,000 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Net change in compensated absences accrual j Net change in accrued interest on long-term debt } Net change in deferred outflow/(inflow) of resources related to pensions) Net change in net pension liability i) Net change in deferred outflow/(inflow) of resources related to other postemployment benefits Net change in other postemployment benefits liability ) Net effect of recording long-term liabilities = (6,894) Change in net position of governmental activities. \$ 107,223